jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 escaping via backslash character.
 Fixed E.coli project example.
 Mentioned how to spot unsaved files in Mac editors.
 Moved tables inline.

-2.02 - 7/14/09 - â€˜use warningsâ€™ reinstated to all scripts.
+2.02 - 7/14/09 - 'use warnings' reinstated to all scripts.
 Table of contents added.
 Hash bang line also included in all scripts.
 A few new sections added to Unix part of course, including a table of commonly used Unix commands.
 Lots of small of formatting changes to stop sections splitting over pages where possible.